Queen Victoria: Declining health and death

 In 1897, Victoria had written instructions for her funeral, which was to be military as befitting a soldier's daughter and the head of the army, and white instead of black.
-On 25 January, her sons Edward and Arthur and her grandson Wilhelm helped lift her body into the coffin.
+On 25 January, Edward VII and Wilhelm II, together with Prince Arthur, helped lift her body into the coffin.
 She was dressed in a white dress and her wedding veil.
-An array of mementos commemorating her extended family, friends and servants were laid in the coffin with her, at her request, by her doctor and dressers.
+An array of mementos commemorating her extended family, friends and servants were laid in the coffin with her, at her request, by her physician and dressers.
 One of Albert's dressing gowns was placed by her side, with a plaster cast of his hand, while a lock of John Brown's hair, along with a picture of him, was placed in her left hand concealed from the view of the family by a carefully positioned bunch of flowers.
-Items of jewellery placed on Victoria included the wedding ring of John Brown's mother, given to her by Brown in 1883.
+Items of jewellery placed on Victoria included the wedding ring of Brown's mother, which Brown gave Victoria in 1883.
 Her funeral was held on Saturday 2 February, in St George's Chapel, Windsor Castle, and after two days of lying-in-state, she was interred beside Prince Albert in the Royal Mausoleum, Frogmore, at Windsor Great Park.

 With a reign of 63 years, seven months, and two days, Victoria was the longest-reigning British monarch and the longest-reigning queen regnant in world history, until her great-great-granddaughter Elizabeth II surpassed her on 9 September 2015.
 She was the last monarch of Britain from the House of Hanover; her son Edward VII belonged to her husband's House of Saxe-Coburg and Gotha.

 Legacy

+Reputation

 According to one of her biographers, Giles St Aubyn, Victoria wrote an average of 2,500 words a day during her adult life.
 From July 1832 until just before her death, she kept a detailed journal, which eventually encompassed 122 volumes.
 After Victoria's death, her youngest daughter, Princess Beatrice, was appointed her literary executor.
 Beatrice transcribed and edited the diaries covering Victoria's accession onwards, and burned the originals in the process.
 Despite this destruction, much of the diaries still exist.
 In addition to Beatrice's edited copy, Lord Esher transcribed the volumes from 1832 to 1861 before Beatrice destroyed them.
 Part of Victoria's extensive correspondence has been published in volumes edited by A. C. Benson, Hector Bolitho, George Earle Buckle, Lord Esher, Roger Fulford, and Richard Hough among others.